Church House is a Grade II listed building in the South Hams local planning authority area, England. First listed on 26 April 1993. House.

 Description

-Interior: there are at least four chamfered cross-beams, all without exposed stops.
-One beam set into the left hand end wall above a large fireplace, its chamfered lintel appears to have been raised.
-The ground and first floor partitions are later.
-Late C20 plasterwork in early C17 style by Mr Lightbown of Totnes includes a single rib ceiling in the ground floor left hand room, a cornice on the first floor landing and a frieze in the first floor left hand room.
+Inside, there are at least four chamfered crossbeams, none of which have exposed stops.
+One beam is set into the left-hand end wall above a large fireplace, and its chamfered lintel appears to have been raised.
+The ground and first floor partitions are later additions.
+Late 20th-century plasterwork, designed in an early 17th-century style by Mr Lightbown of Totnes, includes a single rib ceiling in the ground floor left-hand room, a cornice on the first floor landing, and a frieze in the first floor left-hand room.

-Roof: two of the principals at the right end have notched lap jointed collars, mortices for threaded purlins and ridge piece and a mortice and tenoned apex.
-One of the principals at the left end has a curved foot, the rest are set in the wall tops and have mortices for threaded purlins; and one principal at the centre has a mortice for a missing collar but the opposite principal is not morticed indicating that there has been rearrangement of the roof structure.
-The rafters, ridge piece and most of the purlins have been replaced.
+The roof structure shows evidence of alterations.
+Two principals at the right end have notched lap jointed collars, mortices for threaded purlins and a ridge piece, and an apex joint.
+One principal at the left end has a curved foot.
+Most principals are set in the wall tops and have mortices for threaded purlins.
+One principal at the centre has a mortice for a missing collar, but the opposite principal is not morticed, indicating a rearrangement of the roof structure.
+The rafters, ridge piece, and most of the purlins have been replaced.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.